 Engineering and Science Summer Academy (ESSA)

-The ESSA is a six week, residential, academic intensive program designed to acclimate incoming first year students with both the academic and environmental aspects of post secondary education.
-Participants will attend daily classes in mathematics, English/Writing, chemistry and an Engineering Seminar course to expose students to post graduation and professional opportunities.
-Participants will also attend presentations from representatives within the College of Engineering.
+The ESSA is a six-week, residential, academic intensive program designed to acclimate incoming freshmen with both the academic and environmental aspects to post-secondary education.
+Participants will attend daily classes in Math, Writing and Chemistry/Biology.
+Workshops/presentations will also be held to expose students to post graduation and professional opportunities.

 Engineering Pre-First year Program (EPFY)